informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

 > __NOTE__ the RPC addresses used in the two commands above are configured in `~/.hermes/config.toml` file.
 It can also be found with `gm status`

-At this point of the tutorial, every command should output something similar to:
+At this point in the tutorial, every command should output something similar to:

 ```
 balances: